Blunders and Mistakes of Science and Engineering

 In 2008, ever-alert Bill Beaty sends me yet another picture of bureaucratic incompetence.
 It was nice of people at the Manchester Metroshutttle to number the gears, making it more obvious that there were threean odd number.
 We are also puzzled how a city (singular) can work "together" which is something only more than one entity can do.
 Several cities might work together.
 The people in a city can.
 But one city?
 Oh, well, three gears meshed this way can't work together either.
 Perhaps in Manchester they speak a different language.

-Exercises for readers.1.
+Exercises for readers.
+To get your mental gears grinding.1.
 Can you prove them mathematically? (a) An odd number of gears in a closed loop in a plane will not turn no matter what their size and tooth count. (b) An even number of gears in a closed loop in a plane will turn smoothly no matter what their size and tooth count.

 2. Find a way to make a model of three real gears interlocked (each one meshing with both of the others) so that they all can freely turn.
 That's an easy one.
 Now try to make the gears turn on their own axles.